klerick/nestjs-json-api/libs/json-api-nestjs/README.md

     controllers?: NestController[];  // List of controller, if you need extend default present connectionName?: string; // Type orm connection name: "default" is default name
-    providers?: NestProvider[]; // List of addition provider for useing in custom controller options?: {
+    providers?: NestProvider[]; // List of addition provider for useing in custom controller imports?: NestImport[]; // List of addition module for useing in custom controller options?: {
 	  requiredSelectField?: boolean; // Need list of select field in get endpoint, try is default debug?: boolean; // Debug info in result object